 Checking Out a Book

-Louisburg College students may check books out of the library using a Louisburg Student ID card.
-Books are checked out for two weeks, and five books can be checked out at a time.
-Books can be renewed for additional two week periods.
-Renew books at the Circulation desk or call the library to renew over the phone.
+Louisburg College students may check up to five books out of the library for two weeks using a Louisburg College student ID card.
+Students may renew books for additional two-week periods at the circulation desk or call the library to renew over the phone.
 All books are due before final exams.
-Students are billed for the replacement cost of lost books, plus a $10 processing fee per book.
-During the last week of each semester, student accounts are forwarded to the Business Office for collection.
+The library bills students for the replacement cost of lost books, plus a $10 processing fee per book.
+During the last week of each semester, the Financial Services Office receives information concerning the collection of library fees.

 Overdue fines are 10 cents per day, per book.
-The library's online circulation system automatically generates overdue notices to remind patrons of material that has not been returned by the due date.
-Subsequent reminder notices are sent to remind students to return overdue material.
-Most of these notices are sent via email.
+The library's online circulation system automatically generates overdue notices and subsequent reminder notices to prompt patrons to return materials by the due date.
+Students receive most of these notices via email.

 Reserve materials are books, homework reviews, practice tests, or periodical articles that instructors have assigned for use by an entire class.
-Most of these materials may be used only in the library.
-All reserves are kept at the circulation desk.
-Students can check out reserve materials and return reserve materials at the circulation desk.
+Students may use most of these materials in the library only.
+The library keeps reserved materials at the circulation desk where students may check out and return them.

-Staff at the Circulation Desk and the Reference Desk are always ready to provide brief one-on-one instruction in the use of databases and can suggest which ones to search for information on your topic.
-For more in-depth instruction, please schedule an individual appointment by stopping at the Circulation Desk.
-Several resources and databases are available for your use on campus 24/7.
-When off-campus, all databases can be accessed remotely with a password, which can be found on your college portal.
-You can also get assistance with any of the online resources by visiting the Reference Desk (located to your right as you walk into the main library doors).
-We are glad to assist you and can answer questions about any other library services and facilities.
+Staff at the circulation desk and the reference desk are always ready to provide brief one-on-one instruction in the use of databases and can offer suggestions for specific topics.
+For more in-depth instruction, please schedule an individual appointment by emailing the Instruction/Reference Librarian.
+Several resources and databases are available for student use on campus 24/7.
+When off-campus, students can access all databases remotely with a password, which is located in their college portal.
+Students can also get assistance with online resources by asking a librarian.
+Librarians are glad to assist students and answer questions about any library service and facility.